 Plumbers Don't Wear Ties had this.
 Besides the Hollywood ending, there are other endings.
 The Angry Video Game Nerd, aka James Rolfe, got to the final choice screen in the game, but he ended up picking, "Gimme something different," and James Rolfe demands for another game and throws it.
 Taco Man, on the other hand, does not choose the chase scene, and instead picks a option that lead to an ending that was never EVER selected in the Angry Video Game Nerd's review.

 Phoenix Wright: Ace Attorney: Justice for All has two endings.
 In the good ending, Shelly de Killer breaks up his contract with Matt Engarde, releases Maya and Engarde is sent to jail.
-In the bad ending, the guilty-as-hell defendant is sent away scot free, an innocent woman is declared guilty of murder and Phoenix up and quits being a lawyer.
-"But the miracle never happen..."
+In the bad ending, the guilty-as-hell defendant is sent away scot-free, an innocent woman is declared guilty of murder and Phoenix quits being a lawyer.
+"The miracle never happen..."
 Only the good ending is considered canon.

-Phoenix Wright: Ace Attorney - Dual Destinies has several endings, all but one are a variation of a Non-Standard Game Over, that showed just how much you screwed up.
-They range from Athena being sent to jail and charged with murder, Trucy vanishing with the kidnapper and is never seen again, Simon being charged with the murder and executed on the same day, and Athena and Simon both proven to be innocent while the identity of the real killer is never found.
+Phoenix Wright: Ace Attorney - Dual Destinies has several bad endings, all but one are a variation of a Non-Standard Game Over, that show just how much you screwed up.
+They range from Athena being sent to jail and charged with murder, to Trucy vanishing with the kidnapper and never being seen again, to Simon being executed because you failed to prove his innocence, to Athena and Simon getting both acquitted while the real killer is never caught.

 Dra Koi has four endings: There's a good ending where you picked all the right options, a bad ending where you either failed to go on the date or made the wrong final choice but still complete the story and then there are two bad endings that skip the final fight.
 Either you get killed or the dragon does, based on which of the fights you refused to step in and help out.